David Malet Armstrong

-David Malet Armstrong (8 July 1926 – 13 May 2014), often D. M. Armstrong, was an Australian philosopher.
+David Malet Armstrong (8 July 1926 – 13 May 2014) was an Australian philosopher.
 He is well known for his work on metaphysics and the philosophy of mind, and for his defence of a factualist ontology, a functionalist theory of the mind, an externalist epistemology, and a necessitarian conception of the laws of nature.

 Keith Campbell said that Armstrong's contributions to metaphysics and epistemology "helped to shape philosophy's agenda and terms of debate", and that Armstrong's work "always concerned to elaborate and defend a philosophy which is ontically economical, synoptic, and compatibly continuous with established results in the natural sciences".

 Life and career

 After studying at the University of Sydney, Armstrong undertook a B.Phil. at the University of Oxford and a Ph.D. at the University of Melbourne.
 He taught at Birkbeck College in 1954–55, then at the University of Melbourne from 1956 to 1963.
 In 1964, he became Challis Professor of Philosophy at the University of Sydney, where he stayed until his retirement in 1991.
 During his career, he was a visiting lecturer at a number of institutions, including Yale, Stanford, the University of Notre Dame, the University of Texas at Austin and Franklin and Marshall College.

 In 1974, when the University of Sydney's Philosophy department split into two departments—the Department for General Philosophy and the Department for Traditional and Modern Philosophy—Armstrong joined the latter along with David Stove and Keith Campbell, while the former department pursued more radical politics and taught courses on Marxism and feminism.
 The two departments were reunified in 2000.

 Armstrong married Jennifer Mary de Bohun Clark in 1982 and had step children.
 He previously married Madeleine Annette Haydon in 1950.
 He also served in the Royal Australian Navy, in which his father had been a commodore.

 In 1950, Armstrong formed an Anti-Conscription Committee with David Stove and Eric Dowling (R. E. Dowling), all three former students of John Anderson, the Australian philosopher, and all later to be academic philosophers, who then began to support conscription and also believed that anti-conscription opinions ought to be suppressed.

 To mark the 50th anniversary in 2014 of Armstrong's appointment to the Challis Chair of Philosophy at Sydney University, Quadrant magazine published a tribute to him (originally written in 1991) by David Stove and an overview of Armstrong's work by Andrew Irvine.